themisir/themisir.com/content/posts/designing-programming-language.md

 # Chicken or egg?

 You might ask yourself that if compilers written using another compilers, how did first compilers were invented in the first place?
 Well the answer is actually quite simple.
-Someone had to hard code a compiler program into puch cards.
+Someone had to hard code a compiler program into punch cards.
 It didn't ever needed to be perfect because they could use that compiler to compile even better compiler for future uses.
 In same manner moden languages can also have compilers written in the same language, but before that they need to create a simple compiler in another language to compile first compiler in source language.
 If you want to dig deeper into this concept in Computer Science it's called [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_%28compilers%29).

 [![bootstrapping](https://craftinginterpreters.com/image/introduction/bootstrap.png#invert)](https://craftinginterpreters.com/introduction.html#:~:text=This%20is%20called%20bootstrapping)

 But as for ourselves, we don't need our compiler to be written in source language.
-We are going to use it for embedding into another programs, so it's better to write compiler in well known language to make embdedding easier.
+We are going to use it for embedding into another programs, so it's better to write compiler in well known language to make embedding easier.
 But which language are we going to write our compiler with?

 Short answer is C++ *most probably*.
 Because building compilers with low level memory access with pointer artimetrics is makes it easier to implement different parts especially when implementing bytecode virtual machine.
 For example `uint8_t *ip;` holds both pointer to current instruction, you can advance it by adding +1 to it and you can dereference it without needing another variable.
 Otherwise you'll have to store 2 variables first one for storing bytecode array and second one to store instruction index in that array, and to dereference instruction you'll have to use `code[ip]` which is not a huge deal breaker but I prefer first option.

 # Conclusion

 This article is already very long and I don't have anything else to say to be honest.
-To conclude the article I am planning to create a programming language that we're designed together above to use in game engine I'll be building in future.
+To conclude the article I am planning to create a programming language that we're designed together above to use in game engine Ill be building in future.
 The language will be C-style, statically typed and the compiler will be embeddable to other systems alongside with ability to be extended using foreign functions support.

 Thanks for reading till this far 😇